van001/lesscode/readme.md

 # Goal
 > Eating your own dog food.

-The initial goal is to influence programmers (including myself), to start thinking in terms of functional programming and start constructing programs using pure functions (no side-effect) and function composition (lego blocks) using fewer data-structures and tools (functions).
+The initial goal is to influence programmers (including myself), to start thinking in terms of functional programming and start constructing programs using pure functions (no side-effect), function composition (lego blocks), fewer data-structures and tools (functions).

 # Approach
 I will try to solve [common algorithm and interview questions](https://github.com/van001/lesscode/tree/master/nodejs/excercise) using FP and see if it's possible to stick to the [design principles outlined below](https://github.com/van001/lesscode/blob/master/readme.md#Design).
 I will use javscript for the initial implementation but the goal is to come up with a functional construct that is language independent and can be implemented in any language that supports functional programming.